Boston Music Hall

 The Boston Music Hall was a concert hall located on Winter Street in Boston, Massachusetts, with an additional entrance on Hamilton Place.

 One of the oldest continuously operating theaters in the United States, it was built in 1852 and was the original home of the Boston Symphony Orchestra.
 The hall closed in 1900 and was converted into a vaudeville theater named the Orpheum Theatre.
 The Orpheum, which still stands today, was substantially rebuilt in 1915 by architect Thomas W. Lamb as a movie theater.

 The hall has no connection with Boston's "Music Hall", a theater which is now known as the Wang Theatre.

 History

 The Boston Music Hall was built in 1852, thanks to a donation of $100,000, made by the Harvard Musical Association, for its construction.
 George Snell, assisted by Alpheus C. Morse, was the architect.
 The Handel and Haydn Society performed at the hall's inaugural concert.
+The world premiere of the Piano Concerto No. 1, by Pyotr Ilyich Tchaikovsky took place here.
 The hall was the first home of the Boston Symphony Orchestra, founded in 1881 and was also the birthplace of the New England Conservatory of Music.
-The BSO performed the American premiere of the Piano Concerto No. 1, by Pyotr Ilyich Tchaikovsky here.
 After being threatened by road building and subway construction, the Music Hall was replaced as the home of the Boston Symphony in 1900, by Symphony Hall.